nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 ## Assure

 Assurance is a vital step in developing a Booking solution for either Provider or Consumer functionality.
-You will engage with the Solutions Assurance Team, via the UEC Booking Team, who will provide the [SCAL](https://developer.nhs.uk/apis/uec-appointments/assurance_scal.html) (Supplier Conformance Assessment List) document for completion.
+You will engage with the Solutions Assurance Team, via the UEC Booking Team, who will provide the <a href="assurance_scal.html" target="_blank">SCAL</a> (Supplier Conformance Assessment List) document for completion.
 This is a self-assurance process but there is a requirement to demonstrate the end-to-end functionality and provide documented evidence of how the solution meets the Standard.

 The TKW Simulator will provide all the evidence documents required to support the SCAL.